Woman Suffrage Procession: Security failure

 The parade and tableaux at the Treasury Building were scheduled to begin simultaneously at 3 p.m.
 However, the trumpet call starting the procession did not sound until 3:25 p.m.
 At the lead were several police escort vehicles and six mounted officers in a wedge formation.
 By the time the front of the parade reached 5th Street, the crowd had completely blocked the avenue.
 At that point, the police escort seemed to vanish into the crowd.
 Milholland and others on horseback used the animals to help push back the crowds.
 Paul, Burns, and other committee members brought a couple of automobiles to the front to help create a passage for the procession.
 The police had done little to open the parade route as they'd been ordered to do by Congress.
 Sylvester, who was at the train station awaiting Wilson's arrival, heard about the problem and called the cavalry unit on standby at Fort Myers.
 However, the mounted soldiers did not arrive on the scene until around 4:30 p.m.
 They were then able to usher the parade to its completion.

 Male and female spectators surged into the street, though men were the majority.
 There were both hecklers and supporters, but parade-marshal Burleson and other women in the procession were intimidated, particularly by the hostile chants.
 The Evening Star (Washington) published a review highlighting positive responses to the parade and pageant.
 The crush of people led to trampling: More than two hundred people were treated for injuries at local hospitals.
 At one point, Paul sympathetically acknowledged that the police were overwhelmed and not enough of them had been assigned to the parade, but she soon changed her stance to maximize publicity for her cause.
 The police arrested some spectators and fined them for crossing over the ropes.

 Before the cavalry arrived, other people began helping with crowd control.
 At times the marchers had been forced to go single file to move forward.
 Boy Scouts with batons helped push back spectators.
 A group of soldiers linked arms to hold people back.
 Some of the Black people who drove the floats also stepped in to help.
 The Massachusetts and the Pennsylvania national guards stepped in, too.
 Eventually, boys from the Maryland Agricultural College created a human barrier protecting the women from the angry crowd and helping them reach their destination.

 Rally at Continental Hall

-The final act was a meeting at the Memorial Continental Hall (later part of the expanded DAR Constitution Hall), the national headquarters of the Daughters of the American Revolution.
+The final act was a meeting at the Memorial Continental Hall, the national headquarters of the Daughters of the American Revolution.
 Speakers were Anna Howard Shaw, Carrie Chapman Catt, Mary Johnston, and Helen Adams Keller.
 Shaw, reflecting on the failure of police protection, stated that she was ashamed of the national capital, but she praised the marchers.
 She also recognized that they could use publicity about police failures to the suffragists' advantage.
 Blatch had used a similar security failure in New York in 1912 to the suffragists' advantage.